disbr007/planet_tools/readme.md

 ### SQL
 `sql\table_views_generation.sql`: Contains the SQL statements to create all tables and views on `sandwich-pool.planet`. **Not meant to be run as a standalone script.**

+### TODO:
+- [] Use Planet API key from config.json, not a system environmental variable
+- [] Make boto3 import dependent on delivery method